-- (1) [Formal Examination by the International Bureau] Upon receipt of an application for the international registration of an appellation of origin or a geographical indication in due form, as specified in the Regulations, the International Bureau shall register the appellation of origin, or the geographical indication, in the International Register. - (2) [Date of International Registration] Subject to paragraph (3), the date of the international registration shall be the date on which the application was received by the International Bureau. - (3) [Date of International Registration Where Particulars Missing] Where the application does not contain all the following particulars: - (i) the identification of the Competent Authority or, in the case of Article 5(3), the applicant or applicants, - (ii) the details identifying the beneficiaries and, where applicable, the legal entity referred to in Article 5(2)(ii), - (iii) the appellation of origin, or the geographical indication, for which international registration is sought, - (iv) the good or goods to which the appellation of origin, or the geographical indication, applies, - [(v) the date of the registration, the legislative or administrative act or the judicial or administrative decision by virtue of which protection was granted to the appellation of origin or to the geographical indication in the Contracting Party of Origin,]
+- (1) [Formal Examination by the International Bureau] Upon receipt of an application for the international registration of an appellation of origin or a geographical indication in due form, as specified in the Regulations, the International Bureau shall register the appellation of origin, or the geographical indication, in the International Register. - (2) [Date of International Registration] Subject to paragraph (3), the date of the international registration shall be the date on which the application was received by the International Bureau.

-the date of the international registration shall be the date on which the last of the missing particulars is received by the International Bureau.
+- (3) [Date of International Registration Where Particulars Missing] Where the application does not contain all the following particulars: - (i) the identification of the Competent Authority or, in the case of Article 5(3), the applicant or applicants, - (ii) the details identifying the beneficiaries and, where applicable, the legal entity referred to in Article 5(2)(ii), - (iii) the appellation of origin, or the geographical indication, for which international registration is sought, - (iv) the good or goods to which the appellation of origin, or the geographical indication, applies, the date of the international registration shall be the date on which the last of the missing particulars is received by the International Bureau.